 Slow roasting tomatoes is a highly undervalued technique.
 Tomatoes respond so well to this cooking method.
-They dehydrate, the sugars come to the fore and caramelize a little.
+They dehydrate, causing the sugars to come to the fore and caramelize a little.
 This perfectly balances the natural acidity of this most versatile of fruits.

-Ricotta gnocchi and slow roasted tomatoes
+Pan-fried ricotta gnocchi and slow-roasted tomatoes

 - 330 g ricotta cheese

 - 1/2 tsp salt for the gnocchi mixture

 - 1 tsp salt for the cooking water

 - 700 g cherry tomatoes preferably mixed colors